learn-co-curriculum/java-interface/README.md

 The driver class `Main` has a  `main` method to store an array of `Rectangle` objects representing the table tops.
-It is easy to loop through the array and accumulate the total area and circumference of the rectangles.
+It is easy to loop through the array and accumulate the total area and perimeter of the rectangles.

 ```java
 public class Main {